 Take us back to the beginning of your artistic journey!
 What was your first memorable encounter with the world of art?

+You’ve produced work in different media, including printmaking, drawing, painting and sculpture.
 What do you enjoy most about being able to work across a range of artistic disciplines?

 What are you currently finding inspiring about the world around you?